Floating Rate Fund

 3. High Returns

-The returns of a floating rate fund in the long-term are higher than that of fixed deposits and other debt instruments.
+The returns of a floating rate fund in the long term are higher than those of fixed deposits and other debt instruments.
 When investors expected interest rates to rise in the debt market, the opportunity to earn high returns should be leveraged through investments in floating rate funds.

 4. Taxation Policy